wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ---
 layout: post
 title: "Hashicorp Vault (with Consul and Nomad)"
-excerpt: "How to keep secrets secret, but still shared."
+excerpt: "How to keep secrets secret, but still shared and refreshed."
 tags: [vault, hashicorp, security]
 date: "2017-11-03"
 file: "hashicorp-vault"